Chapter 1 : (winding road)

 The waves break and lap, form and fall, push and pull, trapped in their own dance.
 And she watches, marveling.

 Behind her, her family and cousins are dispersed throughout the lakefront laugh and talk and live.
-Splinters of their words fly to her.
+She overhears bits and pieces of their conversations.

+The cool air whispers back all her insecurities, all her fears.
 The air is laced with the comfortable sting of yesterday and childhood.
 Cotton and air mixing, fields ripping, umbrellas held against the sky.
 She breathes slowly, feeling every alcove of her past greeting her.
-Worn books, piano keys, saccharine, two Knut candies.
+Worn books, piano keys, saccharine, two Knut candies...she is home.

 Above her and her laughing cousins, the thunder breaks, spasming, cracking, and the leaves follow in response, falling off their branches and weaving through the cloud tops.

 She smiles before turning, even though she does not recognize the voice.
-In a family of stars, incandescent, unwavering, eternally threaded in the skies, she is starlight.
 “Yes?”

 “You’re home?
 When did you get back?”